Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/x8Fvel8.png "Optional title")

 that checks if there is a div that contains a class of taken.
-If there is it calls the freeze function otherwise the tetromino keeps falling.
+If there is, it calls the freeze function, otherwise the tetromino keeps falling.

 ### Day 6 and 7 :